jon-nunan/Entity-Date-Action/README.txt

 For those people that want to use this module quickly, import the code below on admin/rules/ie/import and it will automatically configure it to unpublish the content once it expires.
 Just paste it and have fun.

+TODO: remove this and add it to a wizard for D7

 array (
   'rules' =>